cmatosbc/panoptes/README.md

 # Panoptes
-True asynchronous cURL requests for PHP 8.1 or later.
+True asynchronous cURL requests for PHP 8.2 or later.

 In Greek mythology, Argus was tasked with the important job of guarding Io, ever-vigilant with his hundred eyes.
 Similarly, the PHP cURL library keeps watch over numerous web requests, processing them concurrently and asynchronously.
 Each "eye" or thread in the library can independently initiate a cURL request, wait for the server's response, and process the received data, all without blocking the execution of other tasks.
 This concurrent handling mimics the way Argus could keep an eye on multiple things at once, never missing a detail.

 ## Features

-- **True Asynchronous Processing**: Leverages PHP 8.1 Fibers for non-blocking concurrent requests
+- **True Asynchronous Processing**: Leverages PHP 8.2 Fibers for non-blocking concurrent requests
 - **Request Prioritization**: Control the order of request processing with priority levels
-- **Progress Tracking**: Real-time monitoring of request status, attempts, and timing
+- **Progress Tracking**: Real-time monitoring of request status and download progress
 - **Stream Support**: Memory-efficient handling of large responses through streaming
 - **Automatic Retries**: Configurable retry mechanism with delay control
 - **PSR-18 Compliant**: Implements PHP-FIG HTTP Client interface standards